Old Henry: Plot

 The following morning, Ketchum and his gang return.
-Curry urges Henry to surrender, arguing that they should not sacrifice themselves for him.
-However, Ketchum reveals he has taken Al hostage and, upon Henry's refusal to surrender, shoots him.
-After preventing his son from running outside, Henry arms himself, instructing Wyatt to "Keep your damn head down, you'll be alright."
-Curry recognizes this phrase as one spoken by Billy the Kid, realizing that Henry is indeed Billy the Kid, who had faked his own death with the assistance of Pat Garrett.
+Curry urges Henry to surrender, arguing that he and Wyatt should not sacrifice themselves for him.
+However, Ketchum reveals he has taken Al hostage and, when Henry refuses to surrender, shoots Al. After preventing his son from running outside, Henry arms himself, instructing Wyatt to "Keep your damn head down, you'll be alright."
+Curry recognizes this phrase as an instruction Billy the Kid gave him when he was a boy, realizing that Henry is indeed Billy the Kid and that he and Pat Garrett faked his death.

-Henry pretends to surrender before shooting Ketchum in the face, gunning down several men, and slipping out the back door of his farmhouse.
+Henry pretends to surrender before shooting Ketchum, gunning down several men, re-entering the farmhouse and then slipping out the back door.
 While Curry and Wyatt hold off the remaining gang members, Henry stealthily eliminates the gang until only Stilwell, the gang's tracker, is left.
-Stilwell tosses his guns and tries to use his throwing knife, but Henry shoots it out of his hand and then shoots him through his eye.
+Stilwell tosses his guns and tries to throw a knife, but Henry shoots it out of his hand and then shoots him through his eye.

 The situation escalates as Ketchum reappears, revealing that Henry's shot only inflicted a facial wound.
-A tense exchange of gunfire ensues, culminating in Ketchum's depletion of ammunition.
-Henry, with his final bullet, eliminates the outlaw.
-Upon returning to the house, Henry prepares to treat the injured Curry, only to discover a criminal brand on his arm.
-Curry then shoots Henry in the abdomen, confessing his true identity as a law enforcement officer who infiltrated Ketchum's gang with his associates to facilitate the heist by impersonating lawmen.
-Curry expresses remorse but asserts that he now has the opportunity to become the individual who killed Billy the Kid.
+A tense exchange of gunfire ensues, ending when Ketchum runs out of bullets; Henry kills him.
+Upon returning to the house, Henry prepares to treat the wounded Curry, only to discover a criminal brand on his arm.
+Curry shoots Henry in the abdomen, after which he confesses his true identity as a sheriff who joined Ketchum's gang with his deputies but then tried to get away on realizing that Ketchum intended to kill them.
+Curry expresses remorse, because Henry had been good to him when he was a boy, but then adds that he will now be the man who killed Billy the Kid.

-Witnessing the events unfold, Wyatt intervenes, fatally wounding Curry before he could harm Henry.
-Despite Wyatt's efforts to assist his father, Henry acknowledges the futility of the situation.
-In his final moments, Henry imparts wisdom to his son, reflecting on the evolving world and his own obsolescence, while expressing his hope that Wyatt, having been raised with integrity, will forge his own path.
-Henry passes away in Wyatt's embrace.
-Wyatt subsequently buries his father alongside his mother and departs the farm, taking the gang's funds with him.
+Wyatt arrives and kills Curry before he can shoot Henry again.
+Before dying, Henry speaks of his own regrets, but expresses pride in his son along with his hope that Wyatt will find his place in the world.
+Wyatt buries his father alongside his mother and then leaves the farm, presumably taking the gang's money with him.